 I was ready to meet her!

-Fortunately, my disappointment wouldn’t last long – once I was inside the theater my imagination came alive.
+Fortunately, my disappointment wouldn’t last long – once I was inside the theater, my imagination came alive.
 The venue was ornate yet comfortable, each seat offered a cozy view of the stage, which was set with two chairs and a podium.
 Patti would read select passages from M Train with a vague lilt to her voice that was probably only recognizable to folks from south Jersey.
-She’d joked about wearing the same white t-shirt for an Amtrak cover photo, while reading the article on an Amtrak train.
+She’d joked about wearing the same white t-shirt for an Amtrak cover photo while reading the article on an Amtrak train.
 She mused that it was probably the same shirt she had on at that moment too; the audience laughed.
-In the middle of her reading, the alarm on her phone went off mildly disrupting her flow; she joked that NOW she understood why it hadn’t gone off that morning.
+In the middle of her reading, an alarm on her phone went off mildly, disrupting her flow; she joked that NOW she understood why it hadn’t gone off that morning.
 More laughter!
 She ended her reading by singing (bronchitis and all) a song titled Wing that she wrote for her daughter after the death of her father, Patti’s husband.
 It was, as she said, her gift to the audience.

 A gal from New Hampshire Public Radio would step onto the stage and interview Patti — highlighting her influence — and thanking her for making “different” acceptable.
 Questions from audience members were read and Patti would answer with honest, comedic timing.
 Where would you live if you could live anywhere?
 “Philadelphia, she answered.
 Most Jersey girls go to New York via Philly, she said.
-Since, I couldn’t get work in Philly, I went to New York instead.”
+Since I couldn’t get work in Philly, I went to New York instead.”

 I sat riveted to the edge of my seat.

-So did I get to ACTUALLY shake Patti’s hand and thank her for her wisdom?
+So did I get to shake Patti’s hand and thank her for her wisdom?
 Nope.
 I left the theater high as a tiny-tailed-kite and enjoyed a cup of green tea with a new friend.
 It was as it should be.
 Have a great week!